-There are some specific responsibilities that firms need to give to their senior managers, known as 'prescribed responsibilities'.
-This is to make sure there is a senior manager accountable for the SM&CR and key conduct and prudential risks.
+There are some specific responsibilities that firms need to give their senior managers, known as prescribed responsibilities.
+This is to make sure a senior manager is accountable for the SM&CR and key conduct and prudential risks.

 A senior manager must also be responsible for each of the firm's business functions and activities.
 These responsibilities are called 'overall responsibilities'.

 Banking sector, Solvency II and large non-directive firms must provide 'responsibilities maps' setting out the responsibilities of their senior managers, and their management and governance arrangements.

 At least once a year, firms need to certify that senior managers are suitable to do their jobs.

 The Certification Regime applies to employees whose role means it's possible for them to cause significant harm to the firm or its customers.
 These roles are called certification functions.